-5. CONCLUSION AND FURTHER WORK
+5. CONCLUSION

-5.1.
-Conclusion.
 We presented a novel approach for learning the parameters of the linearized assignment flow for image labeling.
-Based on the exact formula of the parameter gradient of a loss function subject to the ODE-constraint, an approximation of the gradient was derived using exponential integration and a Krylov subspace based low-rank approximation, that is memory efficient and sufficiently accurate.
-Experiments demonstrate that our research implementation is on par with highly tuned-machine learning toolboxes.
+Based on the exact formula of the parameter gradient of a loss function subject to the ODE-constraint, an approximation of the gradient was derived using exponential integration, a Krylov subspaces and low-rank approximation, that is efficient regarding both runtime and memory.
+Regarding runtime and accuracy of gradient approximation, experiments demonstrate that our research implementation is on par with highly tuned-machine learning toolboxes.
 Unlike the latter, however, our approach additionally returns the essential information for image labeling in terms of a low-dimensional parameter subspace.